 Pennsylvania laws on fake identification are strict; if you are a minor and caught using fake identification, you will immediately be charged with a summary offense.
-In such situations, it is important to seek help from a seasoned Pittsburgh Criminal Defense Attorney.Things You Must Know About Fake Identification Charges
+In such situations, it is important to immediately seek help from a seasoned criminal defense attorney in Pittsburgh.Things You Must Know About Fake Identification Charges

-As per the law in Pennsylvania, it is deemed illegal:
+As per the law in Pennsylvania, it is against the law to:

-- Make use of a fake ID to buy alcohol or attempt to buy
+- Make use of a fake identification to buy alcohol, or attempt to buy it

-Being charged with Fake Identification can have serious effects in the mind of the youngster and can affect their future.
-Being a Pittsburgh Criminal Defense Attorney I would offer you the best possible representation with the aim for a favorable outcome.
+Being charged with Fake Identification can have serious effects on the mind of the youngster and can affect their future.
+The experienced Pittsburgh Criminal Defense Attorneys at Logue Law Group will offer you the best possible representation, with the aim for a favorable outcome.
 We are a group of dedicated and hard-working attorneys with an excellent track record.

 Do not take these charges lightly, and do not wait to hire an attorney.
 The longer you wait, the more difficult it will be to fight your charges, or those of your child.
 For a consultation with a fake identification attorney in Pittsburgh, call Logue Law Group today at 1-844-PITT-DUI, (412) 389-0805, or contact us online.
 We serve Pittsburgh, its surrounding areas, West Virginia, and Ohio.Want to Learn More About Minors Law in Pennsylvania?